emilienaufauvre/Carbon-Visualizations/README.md

 python -m http.server
 ```

-Go to the address where your server is serving ([local host on port 8000](http://0.0.0.0:8000/) by default for python) and open `src/main.html`.
+Go to the address where your server is serving ([local host on port 8000](http://0.0.0.0:8000/) by default using this command) and open `src/main.html`.

 ## Information